Louise Brooks: European films

+Louise Brooks and Andrews Engelmann in Diary of a Lost Girl (1929).

 When audiences and critics first viewed Brooks's German films, they were bewildered by her naturalistic acting style.
 Viewers purportedly exited the theatre vocally complaining, "She doesn't act!
 She does nothing!"
 In the late 1920s, cinemagoers were habituated to stage-style acting with exaggerated body language and facial expressions.
 Brooks's acting style was subtle because she understood that the close-up images of the actors' bodies and faces made such exaggerations unnecessary.
 Explaining her method, Brooks said that acting "does not consist of descriptive movement of face and body but in the movements of thought and soul transmitted in a kind of intense isolation."
 This innovative style continues to be used by contemporary film actors but, at the time, it was surprising to viewers who assumed she wasn't acting at all.
 Film critic Roger Ebert later wrote that, by employing this method, "Brooks became one of the most modern and effective of actors, projecting a presence that could be startling."

 Her appearances in Pabst's two films made Brooks an international star.
 According to film critic and historian Molly Haskell, the films "expos[ed] her animal sensuality and turn[ed] her into one of the most erotic figures on the screen — the bold, black-helmeted young girl who, with only a shy grin to acknowledge her 'fall,' became a prostitute in Diary of a Lost Girl and who, with no more sense of sin than a baby, drives men out of their minds in Pandora's Box."

 Near the end of 1929, English film critic and journalist Cedric Belfrage interviewed Pabst for an article about Brooks's film work in Europe that was published in the February 1930 issue of the American monthly Motion Picture.
 According to Belfrage, Pabst attributed Brooks's acting success outside the U.S. to her seemingly inherent or instinctive "European" sensibilities:

 the eminent Herr Pabst described it to me over a cocktail in the Bristol Bar, Berlin.
 "Louise,'" said Herr Pabst, "has a European soul.
 You can't get away from it.
 When she described Hollywood to me — I have never been there — I cry out against the absurd fate that ever put her there at all.
 She belongs to Europe and to Europeans.
 She has been a sensational hit in her German pictures.
 I do not have her play silly little cuties.
 She plays real women, and plays them marvelously."

 Belfarge elaborated on Brooks's opinion of Hollywood, and referred to Pabst's firsthand knowledge of that opinion.
 "The very mention of the place," he stated, "gives her a sensation of nausea."
 He continued, "The pettiness of it, the dullness, the monotony, the stupidity — no, no, that is no place for Louise Brooks."

 After the success of her German films, Brooks appeared in one more European film, Miss Europe (1930), a French film by Italian director Augusto Genina.